michaelkielt/azure-database-migration549/README.md

 6. **Maintenance Plan for Periodic Backups:**
    - Create a maintenance plan in SSMS on the development VM.
-   - Set up a periodic weekly full backup of the database to the Azure Blob Storage container.
+   - Set up a periodic weekly full database backup to the Azure Blob Storage container.
    - Configure SQL Server Credentials to connect to the Azure Blob Storage.
    - Provide the Azure Storage account name and secret access key for secure access.